Experience Griffith University while finishing high school

 Students completing the Queensland Certificate of Education

 Griffith University is required to report GUESTS' enrolment and grades to the Queensland Curriculum and Assessment Authority (QCAA) for recording on the Queensland Certificate of Education (QCE).
-Your GUESTS course will be recorded as two credits of Advanced courses of study; it does not count towards your OP.
-GUESTS student enrolments will be reported to the QCAA after the Census date, which is published in the academic calendar and is normally week four of your university course.
-If you decide to withdraw from your course after the Census date, you will receive a grade of W or WF on both your academic record and your QCE.
+Your GUESTS course will be recorded as two credits of advanced courses of study; it does not count towards the calculation of your OP or ATAR.
+GUESTS student enrolments will be reported to the QCAA after the Census Date, which is published in the academic calendar and is normally week four of your university course.
+If you decide to withdraw from your course after the Census Date, you will receive a grade of W or WF on both your academic record and your QCE.
 A second report will be provided to the QCAA after results are released.

 Support to achieve your goals